 The proposed project's unmitigated operational emissions of PM{10} and $PM{2.5}$ would be below the SMAQMD's applicable thresholds of significance.
 However, the proposed project would result in operational emissions of ROG and NO_x, which exceed all applicable SMAQMD thresholds of significance.
 Therefore, the proposed project could be considered to result in a cumulatively considerable net increase of a criteria pollutant for which the project region is non-attainment.
 (DEIR, p.
 4.3-63)

-Mitigation Measures: The following mitigation measure can and should be adopted by the City to address this impact:
+Mitigation Measures: The following mitigation measure has been adopted to address this impact:

 Industrial Park and Nonparticipating Parcels 4.3-6 Implement Mitigation Measure 4.3-2.